18F/before-you-ship/_pages/laws/pra.md

 * Requires a minimum 90-day process before collecting information from the public.
 * Does not apply to collection from fewer than 10 people or Federal employees.
 * The Office of Management and Budget (OMB) Office of Information and Regulatory Affairs (OIRA) must approve your survey questions.
 Exceptions do apply.
-* This should not interfere with most forms of user research and usability testing.
+* This should not interfere with most forms of design research and usability testing.
 * There is a dedicated [#pra](https://gsa-tts.slack.com/messages/C02C6M61M/) Slack channel for any questions.

 ### Triggers